PJotter02/Projects/README.md

 # Cybersecurity Projects Repository

 Welcome to my Cybersecurity Projects Repository!
 This repository showcases a variety of projects that I have worked on, demonstrating my skills and experience in the field of cybersecurity.
-These projects are designed to highlight my knowledge in areas such as network security, cryptography, vulnerability assessment, and incident response.
+These projects are designed to highlight my knowledge in areas such as network security

 ## Table of Contents